gusta257/Proyecto2Redes/README.md

      - This will ask you for the room's name
      - It is not necessary to write the server extension "@conference.redes2020.xyz".
      - Next you have to send your message
-- Establish presence.
+- Show your contacts
-   - Press number 1
+   - Press number 9
-     - This will ask you for your new status, you can put what ever you want
+     - This will print you all the users that you have in your roster and their status.
+- Create a room.
+   - Press number 10
-     - This will ask you for your new status, you can put what ever you want
+     - This will ask you for the name of the new room.
+     - It is not necessary to write the server extension "@conference.redes2020.xyz".
+     - Next you have to assign you you nickname.
+     - You will be the owner of the group.
+- Send .png files.
+   - Press number 11
+     - You will send the png image that is load in this repository called **a.png** -You can receive png files too if they are decoded in base64.

 - Get notifications.
    - This will happen in the next cases:
      - If you receive a private message
      - If someone joins to a room that you are in
      - If someone says your name in a room message
-- Send .png files.
-   - Press number 11
-     - You will send the png image that is load in this repository called **a.png** -You can receive png files too.